Broadcom eyes more smartphone chip sales

 With investors concerned Apple's expansion may be losing steam, shares of Broadcom had fallen about 1 percent so far in 2013, compared to a 12 percent increase in the Philadelphia Semiconductor index.

-Like its competitors, Broadcom is trying to diversify its customer base with more sales to manufacturers including Samsung Electronics (005930.KS), Apple's main rival in smartphones and tablets.
+Like its competitors, Broadcom is trying to diversify its customer base with more sales to manufacturers including Samsung Electronics, Apple's main rival in smartphones and tablets.

 Broadcom's chips integrating wifi and Bluetooth technology are used in Apple's iPhone and other top-tier smartphones and tablets.